The paradox of hybrid work with Jullien Brezun, CEO of Great Place To Work

 Somewhere along the line, we are moving towards a hyper-individualization of the work organization model, where each person can work according to his or her own constraints and organization.

-2. Hybrid management that goes hand in hand with hybrid working methods
+2. Hybrid management goes hand in hand with hybrid working methods

 Hybrid management includes face-to-face management skills, often in the company's offices, but also remote skills, when teams telework or when the manager himself practices the home office.